ABOUT THE BAIL FUND:

 Case Closed

-Once a persons' case concludes, the bail money is free to be released back to the Bail Fund.
+Once a persons' case concludes, and if they have fulfilled hte requirements of the case the bail money is free to be released back to the Bail Fund.
 Bail Fund staff or volunteers go to the court where the case was heard in order to have the bail money released back to the Bail Fund.
 That money can then be used for the next person or the same person who can't afford bail.

 Bail is a renewable resource.
 Once bail is returned your money can be used to post bail for the next person who needs help.